For US Citizens Moving Abroad: 5 Secrets to Minimize Your Total Taxes

 Those who began their expat life within the past year may be eligible to deduct various moving expenses when filing their taxes.
 The IRS Page for US Citizens Abroad advises U.S citizens to deduct moving expenses incurred “when starting work at a new job location”.
 A full list of deductible moving expenses can be found here.
 Filing moving expenses is as simple as filling out a Form 3903 (link to https://www.irs.gov/pub/irs-pdf/f3903.pdf).

 Don’t Forget State Taxes

 One of the most common mistakes made by American expats when filing their taxes is to neglect U.S state taxes.
 After moving abroad, you must prove that you are no longer a resident of your previous state in order to avoid any form of state taxes.
 Most states will release you from residency status if you can prove your residency in another place for more than 6 months of the year.
 However, California, New Mexico, South Carolina, and Virginia do not make this easy.
-In order to be released from residency status in any of these 4 states, you must prove that you will not be returning to that state as a resident.
+To be released from residency status in any of these 4 states, you must prove that you will not return to that state as a resident.

 Evaluate Your U.S Citizenship

 High net-worth individuals may want to take some time to evaluate the tax burdens faced by retaining their U.S citizenship to determine whether it makes sense to give up their U.S citizenship.
 Giving up your U.S citizenship is an irreversible decision and should not be taken lightly.
 However, those earning over $1 million per year should consult an international tax advisor to evaluate whether this makes sense for their individual case.